-While loneliness is linked to social isolation, it is not the same thing.
+While loneliness is linked to social isolation, it isn't the same thing.

 It’s common to mistake being alone as feeling lonely.
 But choosing to be alone is a positive thing.
 It’s a conscious decision that can be restorative, re-energising and calming.
 The feeling of loneliness isn’t a choice.
 It comes from a feeling of being disconnected from others.

-As loneliness is a personal experience, it can affect people differently.
-There are a number of factors associated with feeling lonely, especially later in life, such as:
+As loneliness is a personal experience, it can affect anyone, in completely different ways.
+Factors associated with feeling lonely include:

 - losing a loved one